doitintl/CloudBlaster/README.md

    * (In this script, Maven just builds if needed, then executes `java com.doitintl.blaster.Lister` ).
    * The Lister outputs `assets-to-delete.txt`
-   * (If instead you just want to print, to standard output, a list of *all* GCP assets, whether  of a type supported for deletion by Cloud Blaster or not, add the `-a` or `--print-all-assets` flag.)
+   * (If instead you just want to print, to standard output, a list of *all* GCP assets, whether  of a type supported by Cloud Blaster or not, add the `-a` or `--print-all-assets` flag.)

 ### Deletion step
-* Review `assets-to-delete.txt` and remove lines for any resources that you do not want to delete.
+* Review `assets-to-delete.txt` and remove lines for any assets that you do not want to delete.
 * Run `./deleter.sh`
   * (In this script, Maven just builds if needed, then executes `com.doitintl.blaster.Deleter`.).
-  * The Deleter  deletes  resources listed in `assets-to-delete.txt`.
+  * The Deleter  deletes  assets listed in `assets-to-delete.txt`.
   * You do not need to specify the project, as this is included in every asset path in  `assets-to-delete.txt`.
-  * Note that some resources cannot be deleted, such as attached Disks or the default GAE Service.
+  * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service.
    There is no harm in having them in `assets-to-delete.txt` -- you will just get an exception.

 ## Features
-* I focused on the common important resource types that are set up and torn down in typical development and QA.
+* I focused on the common important asset types that are set up and torn down in typical development and QA.
     * This includes Google Compute Engine Instances and Disks, PubSub Topics and Subscriptions, Google Kubernetes Engine  regional and zonal clusters, Google App Engine Services and Versions, and Google Cloud Storage Buckets.
     * For the most up-to-date list of supported asset types, see `list-filter.yaml`
-* If you want more services or resource types, please either
+* If you want more services or asset types, please either
     * Or submit an issue at GitHub.
+    * Add support for the asset type and submit a pull request.
-    * Add support and submit a pull request.
+    * Add support for the asset type and submit a pull request.
         * To do this, use existing asset types as an example.
         * Uncomment the asset type in `asset-types.yaml`.
 See the documentation at the top of that file.
         * Add the asset type to `list-filter.yamls`.